CucumberShelf Life, Storage, and Spoilage Guide

 Refrigerator

-Store whole, unwashed cucumbers in a plastic bag or airtight container in the crisper drawer of the refrigerator.
-Keep away from ethylene-producing fruits.
+Store whole, unwashed cucumbers in the crisper drawer of the refrigerator.
+Avoid storing near ethylene-producing fruits like apples or bananas, as this can accelerate spoilage.

 Freezer